WHUIR/DAZER/README.md

     --train_file: path to training data\
     --validation_file: path to validation data\
     --checkpoint_dir: directory to store/load model checkpoints\
-    --load_model: True or False.
+    --load_model: True or False(depends on existing or not).
 Start with a new model or continue training
 ```

 [sample-train.sh](https://github.com/WHUIR/DAZER/blob/master/sample-train.sh)